-In 1960 Mario released La maschere del demonio (Black Sunday).
+In 1960 Mario released La Maschera del Demonio (Black Sunday).
 This film, which is considered by many to be Bava's masterpiece, was based on a story called "Vij" by Russian writer Nikolai Gogol.

-The plot line involves a 17th century witch who was burned by the Moldavian Inquisition for vampirism and other crimes.
-She returns to wreak havoc on the life of her 19th century, look-alike and ancestor (both parts are played by British actress Barbara Steele).
+The plot involves a 17th century witch who was burned by the Moldavian Inquisition for vampirism and other crimes.
+She returns to wreak havoc on the life of her 19th century look-alike and relative princess Ana (both parts are played by British actress Barbara Steele).
 Bava's stamp is all over this seductive and stylish film.
 He did the cinematography and wrote the screenplay.

-Mario's next film was 1964's La Frustra e il corpo (The Body and the Whip).
+Mario's next film was 1964's La Frusta e il corpo (The Body and the Whip).
 This film starred Christopher Lee as a 19th century count who is accused of whipping a girl to death.
 Upon his return home, he discovers his girlfriend (Dalilah Lavi) has married his brother and is his father's mistress.
-For some reason, Lee's character is murdered and attempts to enact revenge on those who killed him, while continuing a relationship (of sorts) with his ex-love.
+For some reason, Lee's character is murdered and attempts to enact revenge on those who killed him, while continuing a relationship (of sorts) with his former love.

 By this time, Mario had begun teaching his son, Lamberto, the tricks of the trade.
 The apprenticeship would last for many years more.
-Perhaps, 1964's Sei donne per l'assessino (Blood and Black Lace), which featured a fashion house full of models who meet a gruesome end, would inspire Lamberto to do a similar piece featuring Serena Grandi, called Delirium (1987).
+Perhaps, 1964's Sei Donne per l'Assassino (Blood and Black Lace), which featured a fashion house full of models who meet a gruesome end, would inspire Lamberto to do a similar piece featuring Serena Grandi, called Delirium (1987).

-It seemed that Bava may have been moving away from Gothic horror and starting to pave the way for the giallo, or even the American slasher film.
-Some call him a pioneer; others think that he may have succumbed a great deal to illness, pressure or perhaps even the judgments of younger directors such as his son, Lamberto.
+Bava's creativity would eventually lead him to greatly influence not only the gothic horror genre, but also those of thriller and slasher.
+Some call him a pioneer, others think that he may have succumbed a great deal to illness, pressure or perhaps even the judgments of younger directors such as his son, Lamberto.
 It was clear, however, that as the 70s began, Mario Bava's career was on the decline.
 He would never have another Black Sunday.

 Of course, that doesn't mean that he was idle.
 Not by any means.
 In 1972, he lensed Gli Orrori del castello di Norimberga (Baron Blood).
 In this film, an American student goes to Austria to learn about his family history.
 He reads a 16th century incantation that restores power to one of his ancestors, a sadistic nobleman who earned the name Baron Blood for his cruelty.

-In 1974, he created La cassa dell'escorcismo (Lisa and the Devil) with Telly Savalas and Elke Sommer.
-This film seemed to many to be a poor knock-off of the Exorcist so it didn't get the attention that it deserved - it has been remastered recently and is now seen by many as a decent movie on its own merit.
-Later that same year, he worked on Canni Arribbati (Rabid Dogs) with his son.
-This was a pet project of Mario's like Lisa and The Devil.
-Neither achieved much critical acclaim.
-Although Mario has influenced filmmakers like his son, Lamberto Bava, Dario Argento, John Carpenter and many other horror luminaries, he never achieved the success during his lifetime that his talent warranted, which must have frustrated him greatly.
+In 1974, he created La casa dell'esorcismo (Lisa and the Devil) with Telly Savalas and Elke Sommer.
+The film, a rielaboration of a previous movie by Bava, which he rejected, was considered by many a poor knock-off of The Exorcist so it didn't get the attention it deserved.
+Later that same year, he worked on Cani Arrabbiati (Rabid Dogs) with his son, which however did not achieve success.
+Although Mario has influenced filmmakers like his son Lamberto Bava, Dario Argento, John Carpenter and many other horror luminaries, he never achieved the success during his lifetime that his talent warranted, which must have frustrated him greatly.

-The last film Mario would direct would be 1977's Shock, starring Dario's muse, Daria Nicolodi, as a mother who moves into a new country home to discover her son is possessed by an evil spirit.
+The last film Mario would direct would be 1977's Shock, starring Dario's muse and wife, Daria Nicolodi, as a mother who moves into a new country home to discover her son is possessed by an evil spirit.
 After this time, he didn't exactly bow out of the film industry.
 It seems he was content to let other directors shine such his son, Lamberto, and Dario Argento, both of whom he would continue to work with.
 He did a TV film with Lamberto called La Venere di Ille (Venus of Ille) and provided some special effects for Dario's 1980 film Inferno.
 Inferno was the last film he worked on.
-In 1980 Mario Bava died of a heart attack at the age of 65, only 4 days before Alfred Hitchcock passed away.
+In 1980 Mario Bava died of a heart attack at the age of 65, only 4 days before another iconic director, Alfred Hitchcock, also passed away.